ibm-cloud-docs/dl/understanding-latency.md

 Your customers want your data as quickly as you can get it to them.
 The time that it takes for your data to get to them across the internet is called network latency.
 The more control that you have over your data’s network path, the more consistent (and lower) your network latency can be.

-* With Direct Link, we give you control over the path your data travels, so your data’s travel is not interrupted or blocked by other traffic.
+* With {{site.data.keyword.dl_short}}, we give you control over the path your data travels, so your data’s travel is not interrupted or blocked by other traffic.
 * {{site.data.keyword.cloud_notm}} offers industry-leading service providers-- providing high performance, security, and resiliency.
 * At {{site.data.keyword.cloud_notm}}, we continue to add network Points of Presence (PoPs) across the globe to bring your customers’ data closer to your customers; thereby, improving latency and overall performance to meet the needs of your hybrid cloud workloads.